-- Sending notice.
-The landlord must make corrective action within 14 days – or less in case of emergency repairs – of receiving the written notice.
+- Sending Notice –The landlord must make corrective action within 14 days of receiving notice or less in case of emergency repairs.

 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.

 - Withhold Rent – New Hampshire landlord tenant law permits a tenant to withhold rent in response to habitability issues given that the landlord received the written notice at least 14 days before the rent is due and the landlord was not refused entry to make the necessary repairs.

 - Repair and Deduct– There is currently no statue that allows a tenant to repair and deduct rent.

 - Lawsuit – Tenants have the right to take legal action for damages resulting from habitability issues.

 - Reporting to Public Officials – Tenants can report any issues which violate any of the housing or building codes which the landlord refuses to repair to the local code enforcement officer and/or to the New Hampshire Division of Public Health in Concord.
 New Hampshire Health officers may enforce habitability laws in rental units.
 Health officers also work with New Hampshire Building Code and National Fire Protection Association.